i-norden/sai_watcher/README.md

     - the `-c "postgresql://user@localhost:5432/vulcanize_public"` flag indicates which postgres connection postgraphile should be looking to, where `<user>` is your local postgres user
     - the `--schema=public,maker` flag indicates which schema(s) postgraphile should use to generate the GraphQL API

-_Note: the GraphQL schema located at `graphql_sever/schema.go`, and the command at `cmd/graphql.go` were from an initial implementation of GraphQL before PostGraphile was introduced, and is therefore out of date with the current schema._

 ## IPFS Reports
 This task creates a report of your database and persists it on IPFS.
 1. Run the command: